 When I look at these questions head-on, I feel frightened the way you might when remembering any close call in your life, like when your car skids on black ice and you regain control just before slamming into the guardrail.
 How easily someone could have been in the neighboring lane.
 How easily they could have said no—because saying yes, I realize now, requires more than an off-handed “sure” or a why-not philosophy.
 It requires a radical act of faith and love.

-So when I looked up from my plate that evening, I was checking to see if Zac was preparing to make a run for it.
+So when I looked up from my plate that evening, I was checking to see if Daniel was preparing to make a run for it.
 But, amazingly, he remained on the couch.

-“Well we think that’s cool,” Erin continued.
+“Well we think that’s cool,” Rebecca continued.
 “We’d like to help you with that.”